 All critical school and course communications are sent via email.

 To protect the privacy and security of your student records, your email address must be unique to you and not shared with any other person.
 Duplicate email addresses will be inactivated.
 Beginning in mid-March, you are eligible to create a unique Harvard email account within two business days of registering.
 Your Harvard email account will remain active throughout your term of enrollment and expire at the end of the session(s) for which you are registered.
-If you wish your Harvard email account to be used for Summer School communications, you must update your contact information in online services.
+If you wish your Harvard email account to be used for Summer School communications, you must update your contact information in MyDCE.

 Attendance and Participation